niranjantdesai/adaboost/README.md

 # adaboost
-The Adaboost method for creating a strong binary classifier from a series of weak classifiers is implemented.
+The Adaboost method for creating a strong binary classifier from a series of weak classifiers is implemented in this project.
+We use decision stumps as our weak classifiers.
 Classification results are shown for some synthetic datasets and the MNIST dataset containing images of digits.

+## Usage
+Refer question 1 from the file `hw4.pdf`.
+All subparts have been implemented.